 Additionally, several of our large stockholders, or their transferees, have rights, subject to some conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 On February 9, 2024, we filed a registration statement on Form S-3 to register an aggregate of up to 37,745,998 shares of our common stock held by holders with registration rights, including 30,921,286 issued and outstanding shares of our common stock and 6,824,712 shares of common stock issuable upon exercise of an outstanding common stock purchase warrant issued by us.
-Once such Form S-3 is declared effective by the SEC, such shares of common stock may be freely sold in the public market for so long as such Form S-3 remains effective, subject to the vesting and the exercise of the common stock purchase warrant with respect to the shares of common stock underlying such warrant.
+Once such Form S-3 is declared effective by the SEC, such shares of common stock may be freely sold in the public market for so long as such Form S-3 remains effective, subject to the vesting and the exercise of the common stock underlying such warrant.
 If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.